Gunnarguy/RAGMLCore/cline_docs/currentTask.md

    - New: cline_docs/projectRoadmap.md outlining modernization plan, goals, and progress
    - Updated: This currentTask.md (this file)

+4) Platform-gating and DSColors UI unification
+   - Gated .navigationBarTitleDisplayMode and toolbar placements for macOS/iOS across key views
+   - Replaced UIKit color initializers with DSColors.background and DSColors.surface for visual cohesion
+   - Fixed legacy Chat/ChatView.swift: gated nav title mode on iOS and used .automatic toolbar on macOS
+   - Verified macOS build with xcodebuild Debug scheme on 2025-10-29

 Build/Runtime Notes
 - MLX Local backend:
   - Designed for macOS.
 Start an MLX server separately, then select “MLX Local (macOS)” in Settings.